-Roger Masson is an engineer and lawyer who is passionate about innovation and guiding companies, large and small, through regulatory mazes so they can innovate and thrive.
-He focuses his practice in intellectual property and craft brewery and distillery law.
+Roger Masson is an engineer and lawyer with a passion for innovation and helping large and small companies navigate the regulatory maze in order to innovate and thrive.
+He focuses his practice on intellectual property and craft brewery and distillery law.

-Mr. Masson handles patent, trade secret and trademark matters, including arbitration, litigation, opinion and prosecution work.
+Roger handles patent, trade secret, and trademark matters, including arbitration, litigation, opinion, and prosecution work.

-Patent Prosecution: Mr. Masson has written and successfully prosecuted patent applications — in the United States, China, Europe and Japan — relating to dispensing, food and chemical processing, food products, night vision, ophthalmic solutions, and restaurant equipment.
+Patent Prosecution: Roger has written and successfully prosecuted patent applications — in the United States, China, Europe, and Japan — relating to alarm systems, cloud operating systems, data mining, dispensing, food and chemical processing, food products, fraud prevention, night vision, ophthalmic solutions, orthoses, and restaurant equipment.

-Intellectual Property Dispute Resolution: Mr. Masson represents clients in patent litigation and arbitration, trade secret litigation, and trademark litigation concerning contact lenses, golf clubs, insurance, night vision equipment, specialty chemicals and telephony.
+Intellectual Property Dispute Resolution: Roger represents clients in litigation and arbitration involving patents, trade secrets, copyrights, and trademarks, as well as sending and responding to cease-and-desist letters.
+Disputes have concerned chemical processing equipment, consumer goods, contact lenses, food, golf clubs, insurance, night vision equipment, specialty chemicals, and telephony.

-Intellectual Property Opinions: Mr. Masson advises clients about artificial intelligence, fine chemicals, food products, nutraceuticals and restaurant equipment.
+Intellectual Property Opinions: Roger advises clients on patent strategies, avoiding infringement and licensing in a wide variety of fields, including artificial intelligence, fine chemicals, food products, nutraceuticals, orthoses, and restaurant equipment.

-Prior to joining Hinshaw & Culbertson LLP, Mr. Masson was an associate at an intellectual property boutique firm in Chicago.
+Prior to joining Hinshaw, Roger was an associate at an intellectual property boutique firm in Chicago.

-Before beginning his legal career, Mr. Masson was a licensed professional engineer and held environmental and chemical engineering positions at two engineering firms.
-In those roles, he managed cleanup at a state Superfund site, designed several cleanup systems, and obtained approval for production of two new chemicals from the U.S. Environmental Protection Agency.
-During his undergraduate studies Mr. Masson gained technical engineering experience through two co-op programs with one of the largest manufacturers in the United States and one of the world's largest petroleum companies.
+Before beginning his legal career, Roger was a licensed professional engineer and held environmental and chemical engineering positions at two engineering firms.
+In those roles, he managed cleanup at a state Superfund site, designed several cleanup systems, and obtained approval to produce two new chemicals from the U.S. Environmental Protection Agency (EPA).
+During his undergraduate studies, Roger gained technical engineering experience through two co-op programs with one of the largest manufacturers in the United States and one of the world's largest petroleum companies.

 - Discovered massive spoliation of evidence in trade secrets civil litigation relating to fine chemicals.
-This discovery culminated in defendant pleading guilty to four criminal counts of unauthorized possession of stolen trade secrets and agreeing to a permanent injunction and a multimillion dollar judgment for our client.
+This discovery culminated in the defendant pleading guilty to four criminal counts of unauthorized possession of stolen trade secrets and agreeing to a permanent injunction and a multimillion-dollar judgment for our client.

-- Successfully defended a home brew store against a trademark owner's assertions of infringement in two cease-and-desist letters.
+- Successfully defended a home brew store against a trademark owner's infringement assertions in two cease-and-desist letters.

-- Performed environmental due diligence for purchase of an American chemical company by a European purchaser and provided guidance to purchaser for obtaining approval from Committee on Foreign Investment in the United States and the Directorate of Defense Trade Controls.
+- Performed environmental due diligence for the purchase of an American chemical company by a European purchaser and provided guidance to the purchaser for obtaining approval from the Committee on Foreign Investment in the United States and the Directorate of Defense Trade Controls.